 Jackson School Road provides access to:

 Jackson School Road is currently a two-lane roadway with intermittent center turn lanes and incomplete sidewalks.
-It also lacks bicycle facilities, and has limited roadway lighting.
+It lacks safe bicycle lanes and has limited roadway lighting.

 Improving the Jackson School Road corridor has been part of the area's Transportation System Plan for more than four decades.
-This project was transferred from the Washington County's MSTIP program to be managed by the City of Hillsboro in 2015.
+In 2015, this project was transferred from the Washington County's Major Streets Transportation Improvement Program to be managed by the City of Hillsboro.
+The project is currently part of the City's Bicycle and Pedestrian Capital Improvement Program.

-- Cycle track (bicycle lanes separated from the vehicle lanes)
+- Add a cycle track (bicycle lanes separated from the vehicle lanes)

-- 3-lane roadway with one lane in each direction and a center left turn lane
+- Create a three lane roadway with one lane in each direction and a center left turn lane

 - Street lighting